Kanpur Test: Rachin Ravindra hangs on despite Ravindra Jadeja’s brilliance as match ends in draw

 The wicket took Ashwin past veteran Indian spinner Harbhajan Singh’s tally of 417 wickets.
 Former spinner Anil Kumble leads the Indian wicket-takers list with 619 followed by Kapil Dev (434).

 Williamson kept up the grind but Jadeja struck with his left-arm spin in the final over of the second session to leave the tourists in trouble.
+But they managed to hold on in the end thanks to crucial contributions from the three spinners in the side, with the bat.

+Debutant Shreyas Iyer stood out for India with his 105 and 65 in India’s 345 and 237-4 declared and was adjudged the player of the match.

 (With AFP inputs)